sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>ttmkfdir</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Utility to create fonts.scale files for truetype fonts
+Short desc    : Utility to create fonts.scale files for truetype fonts
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : ttmkfdir is a utility used to create fonts.scale files in
+Descript     : ttmkfdir is a utility used to create fonts.scale files in
              : TrueType font directories in order to prepare them for use
              : by the font server.
 ```